 Examples include the Pennine Bridleway and the Moors to Sea route in the North Yorks Moors.
 If you want to know more about the kind of track used by these routes see the BikeRideMaps blog here on the routes in the South Pennines and northern Peak District.

 A selection of long distance classics are also indicated on the map including the C2C, the Way of the Roses and the Devon Coast to Coast.
-The map also shows 46 regional signed routes that are still longer (often multi day) rides, fully signed on the ground but less well-known than the iconic long distance routes listed above.
+The map also shows 46 regional signed routes – these are also often multi day rides and fully signed on the ground but less well-known than the iconic long distance routes listed above.